 Faculty

-The International Relations program faculty depends on a network of collaborating faculty from 20 different departments and programs across Tufts University.
+The International Relations program faculty depends on a network of collaborating faculty from over 20 different departments and programs across Tufts University.
 Our faculty members are award winning, nationally and internationally known leaders in their respective fields as well as dedicated educators, mentors and advisors.
 These talented scholars are ideally placed to share with students both theoretical and empirical knowledge and invaluable political, economic, historical and socio-cultural context during these challenging and politically turbulent times.

 IR students must select a faculty member from the following list when seeking to declare their IR Major or submit an application for Directed Research, Senior Honors Thesis, or Internship Credit.